Diogo-Esteves/Go/README.md

 ---

-#####  Package math is a package that contains mathematical algorithms and its different implementations.
+#####  Package math is a package that contains mathematical algorithms and its different implementations. filename : krishnamurthy.go description: A program which contains the function that returns true if a given number is Krishnamurthy number or not. details: A number is a Krishnamurthy number if the sum of all the factorials of the digits is equal to the number.
+Ex: 1! = 1, 145 = 1! + 4! + 5! author(s): [GooMonk](https://github.com/GooMonk) see krishnamurthy_test.go

 ---
 ##### Functions: